Europa-Park: Recent development (2022 onwards)

-In 2022, the park surpassed the threshold of 6 million visitors for the first time.
+In 2022, the resort, including Rulantica, surpassed the threshold of 6 million visitors for the first time.
 In November of the same year, the new restaurant experience Eatrenalin opened.
 Further, construction work began on the new Croatia themed area.
-Its main attraction will be a further development of the Big Dipper from Mack Rides - a roller coaster that allows direction changes in a tight radius - which will be arranged around a replica of the Wardenclyffe Tower.
-Initially scheduled to open in 2023, it has been postponed to 2024 due to supply difficulties.
+Its main attraction, Voltron Nevera, was announced be a further development of the Big Dipper ride model from Mack Rides, dubbed a "Stryker Coaster" - a roller coaster that allows direction changes in a tight radius - set to be arranged around a replica of the Wardenclyffe Tower.
+Initially scheduled to open in 2023, it was postponed to 2024 due to supply difficulties.

+On 19 June 2023, a fire broke out in a control room.
+It was believed to be caused by corroded wiring.
+The fire caused the park to be evacuated and drew 450 firefighters and emergency personnel to the scene.
+The blaze was brought under control with only two firefighters lightly injured, and the park reopened the next day.

+On 26 April 2024, Voltron Nevera powered by Rimac opened to the public.
+This roller coaster, inspired by the Croatian electric super car Rimac Nevera, is located in the Croatian area, which is the 17th themed zone of the park.

 Operator

 Europa-Park is operated by Europa-Park GmbH & Co Mack KG.
 The Mack family has been producing roller coasters and attractions for eight generations since 1880.
 Managing directors of the park are Roland Mack, his brother Jürgen Mack and Roland Mack's sons Thomas Mack and Michael Mack.
-In the fiscal year 2020/2021, the operating company generated revenues of EUR 149.665 million and employed around 4,500 people (2022).
+In the fiscal year 2020/2021, the operating company generated revenues of EUR 149.665 million and employed around 4'500 people (2022).

 Further, with the subsidiary Mack Media & Brands GmbH & Co KG Europa-Park ventures beyond the theme park business and produces films, video games and operates a music label.

 Attendance

 Infrastructure

-The park is divided into 18 thematic areas, 15 of which are European countries/regions and are designed to be authentically featuring the respective region (2022).
+The park is divided into 20 thematic areas, 17 of which are European countries/regions and are designed to be authentically featuring the respective region (2023).
 They are intended to give visitors the feeling of being able to discover several European countries within one day.
 The first themed area was Italy in 1982.
 The Swiss mountain village of Grimentz served as the structural model for area Switzerland.
 Chocoland was a themed area with no direct connection to the country.
 In 2010 it was abandoned and the attractions added to the English area.
 Other themed areas with no connection to a country are Adventure Land (1978), Grimm's Fairytale Forest (redesigned in 2012) and Kingdom of the Minimoys (2014).